kodtodya/camel-spring-boot-examples/_fuse-on-spring-boot/ReadMe.md

 ## Fuse on Spring Boot

-This folder contains all the examples(Standalone Spring Bott) which can be started standalone with below command.
+This folder contains all the examples(Standalone Spring Boot) which can be started standalone with below command.

 ```
   java -jar <application_jar_name.jar>